-The Seven Sisters area Location map
+The Seven Sisters area, Sussex

 The Seven Sisters cliffs seen from Seaford Head.
 This is a similar view to that seen in the film 'Harry Potter and the Goblet of Fire.
 It appears near the beginning of the film when Harry Potter and friends land after using an old boot as a 'Port Key'.
 As they land on the grass you can see this view behind them.